 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.

 The quantitative measurements of the various amino acids, acylcarnitines, and succinylacetone support the interpretation of the complete profile but for the most part are not diagnostic by themselves.
 The interpretation is by pattern recognition.
 Abnormal results are not sufficient to conclusively establish a diagnosis of a particular disease.
-To verify a preliminary diagnosis, independent biochemical (ie, in vitro enzyme assay) or molecular genetic analyses are required, many of which are offered within the Department of Laboratory Medicine and Pathology Division of Laboratory Genetics.
+To verify a preliminary diagnosis, independent biochemical (ie, in vitro enzyme assay) or molecular genetic analyses are required, many of which are offered within Mayo Clinic's Division of Laboratory Genetics.

-The reports will be in text form only, values for the more than 60 analytes and analyte ratios will not be provided.
-A report for a normal screening result will be reported as: "In this blood spot sample, the amino acid and acylcarnitine profiles by tandem mass spectrometry showed no biochemical evidence indicative of an underlying metabolic disorder."
+The reports are in text form only, values for the more than 60 analytes and analyte ratios are not provided.
+A report for a normal screening result is reported as: "In this blood spot sample, the amino acid and acylcarnitine profiles by tandem mass spectrometry showed no biochemical evidence indicative of an underlying metabolic disorder."

-A report for an abnormal screening result will include a quantitative result of the abnormal metabolites, a detailed interpretation of the results, including an overview of the results' significance, possible differential diagnoses, recommendations for additional biochemical testing and confirmatory studies (enzyme assay, molecular analysis), and a phone number for a contact at Mayo Clinic if the referring physician has additional questions.
+A report for an abnormal screening result includes a quantitative result of the abnormal metabolites, a detailed interpretation of the results, including an overview of the results significance, possible differential diagnoses, recommendations for additional biochemical testing and confirmatory studies (enzyme assay, molecular analysis), and a phone number for a contact at Mayo Clinic if the referring physician has additional questions.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances